Max Sandvoss

-Stephen "Max" James Sandvoss (born Stephen James Sandvoss) (stage name: Steve Sandvoss) is an American farmer and former actor.
+Stephen "Max" James Sandvoss (born 1980) is an American businessman, farmer, and former actor.

-Early life and current career
+Early life and education

 Sandvoss was born in New York City, New York.
 His mother, Joyce, is American-born, and his father, Rolf Herman George Sandvoss, was Swiss-born.

-After attending school in the suburbs of New York City, and in Connecticut, Sandvoss studied Chinese, thinking about going into international business, but changed his studies to poetry and prose writing, graduating cum laude from Harvard in 2002.
+After attending school in the suburbs of New York City, and in Connecticut, Sandvoss studied Chinese, thinking about going into international business, but changed his studies to poetry and prose writing, graduating cum laude from Harvard University in 2002.

-After working as a film and television actor from 2003 to 2010, Sandvoss founded a dairy and creamery in East Bethany, New York, with his brother Trystan Sandvoss.
-Since January 2018, he has held the position of National Sales & Marketing Director at "Old Chatham Sheepherding Co.".
-Another brother, Peter, continues to work in film production.

-Acting career
+Career

 Sandvoss’ break as an actor came in 2003 when he landed the role of a football star competing against Will Estes in the NBC drama series American Dreams and as the main character in the independent film Latter Days in the same year.

-Theater

-Tape (2004) with West Liang and Elizabeth Kell; Ivar Brick Box Theater, Hollywood.
+His second feature film was 2005's Rumor Has It, starring Jennifer Aniston, Kevin Costner, Mark Ruffalo and Shirley MacLaine.
+Sandvoss was also cast in the short film Waning Moon, directed by Luca Colombo, which debuted in August 2006 at a Swiss Film Festival in Lugano.